 The Statement of Activities presents information showing how the government's net position changed during the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
-Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (i.e. uncollected taxes and earned but unused vacation leave.)
+Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods, (i.e. uncollected taxes and earned but unused vacation leave.)

-The governmental activities of the District include general government, maintenance of parks and certain roadway maintenance.
+The governmental activities of the District include general government, operation of the community center and maintenance of parks and trails.
 There are no business-type activities within the District.